 - Follicular (days 6-14): Estrogen rises, causing the uterine wall to thicken.

 - Ovulation (day 14): The egg is released.

 - Luteal (days 15-28): Progesterone rises to prepare the uterus for pregnancy.
 If that doesn’t happen, your estrogen and progesterone levels drop quickly during the late luteal phase, around days 24 to 28.

 IBS worsens as hormone levels fall.
 During the late luteal phase, you’re more likely to get bloated and maybe get constipated or have diarrhea.
 As hormone levels fall to the lowest point during menstruation, symptoms -- like stomach pain, discomfort, and constipation or diarrhea-- become more common and intense.

 To make matters worse, IBS patients with painful periods, a condition called dysmenorrhea, are twice as likely to have this increase in symptoms.

 Your sex hormone levels also drop with "the change."
 But it’s unclear how this affects IBS.
 In some women IBS improves after menopause, when these hormonal changes stop.
-On the other hand, more than a third of menopausal women in one recent study reported IBS-type symptoms, like gas and heartburn.
+On the other hand, more than a third of menopausal women in one recent study reported IBS-type symptoms, like gas.
 Experts say that more research is needed on the topic.